wertercatt/tooters/tooters.md

 title: Tooters
 ---

 Tooters.org is a fediverse instance for English speakers.
 Morally grounded individuals capable of civil discourse should feel right at home.
+Request an account [here](https://tooters.org/).

 ## <small>Bot Accounts</small>